anconaesselmann/AppRoving/README.md

-# XcodeDebug
+# AppRoving

-XcodeDebug is the companion package to XcodeDebugger
+AppRoving is the companion package to AppRover

 ## Author